top of page

 • Ready access to TotalPhysio for Musculo Skeletal Issues and Skylark Counselling services for Mental Health and Dispute Resolution

-Cultural shifts take time, and we are committed to continuing to work towards a respectful work-where-we-live environment where people can leave the season as healthy as they went in.
+We are committed to maintaining a respectful work-where-we-live environment where people can leave the season as healthy as they went in.
+If issues arise we work to hear them out and address them effectively.
+Respectful environment are active processes.

-An excellent physiotherapy office out of Smithers, BC, Total Physio is revolutionizing how planters deal with injury.
+Total Physio is an excellent physiotherapy office out of Smithers, BC.
+They revolutionize how planters deal with injury.
 The team at Total Physio has studied planting, its biomechanics and the etiology of its injuries.
 They have put together wonderful materials on how best to prepare for planting, effective and realistic ergonomics to prevent injuries and how to tape for both relative-rest and prevention of injury.
-A paragraph is not enough to describe the amazing work they are doing in silviculture.

 Mug_edited.jpg